 You should submit a ticket through the Dashboard, specifying that you want to migrate from the current platform you're using and providing your credentials.
-The Migration service itself is free of charge, but it requires a prepayment $60 for your subscription.
-This amount is added back as credits to your account that you can use later on.
+The Migration service itself is a paid service and depending on your app specifics, like DB size, files size, etc. costs vary.
+Once you provide the details in the ticket our team will get back to you with a specific quote.
 Thus you'll also need to add your billing info to your account before the migration.

 Keep in mind that these are some standard options.
 Based on the specifics of your app and the solution you're migrating away from, there might be some additional points to consider.
 For more details, send us a note at firstname.lastname@example.org, and our experienced Devs would be happy to advise you.

 Pro tip: If you have Cloud Code you will need to bring it as well, the same goes for your files.
 Our engineers can help with files migration too, so please include their size and where you store them in your request for migration.